 In November 2008, the Company completed the November 2008 private placement of securities pursuant to which \$500,000 in gross proceeds was raised.
 Pursuant to the November 2008 private placement, the Company issued to the Investor 400,000 units (the "Units") at a per-unit price of \$1.25, each Unit comprised of one share of its Common Stock and one redeemable five-year warrant to purchase one share of Common Stock at a purchase price of \$1.75 per share, with a value of \$243,063 (the "Warrants").
 The Warrants to purchase an aggregate of 400,000 shares of Common Stock issued in the November 2008 private placement are not exercisable for a period of six months and the warrants are redeemable by the Company, at its option, at a redemption price of \$.0001 per share, if the underlying Common Stock reaches a trading value of \$3.50 for at specified period of time.
 The Investor received certain registration rights for the shares underlying the Warrants, as described under "Common Stock" above; provided, that the Company is not liable to pay specified amounts under the terms of the Subscription Agreement if the Company does not file such a registration statement in a timely manner because the Company does not have available audited financial statements required by the SEC of a company the Company proposes to acquire.
-The Company does not yet have available audited financial statements and Contingencies, Agreement and Plan of Merger").
+The Company does not yet have available audited financial statements of CBH with which it has entered into the Merger Agreement (see "Note 13, Commitments and Contingencies, Agreement and Plan of Merger").
 The Warrants also provide that in no event may they be net cash settled.